-A Certificate in Translation is generally a post-baccalaureate program designed for students who are proficient in at least two languages.
-Many translation certificate programs are included within M.A. in Translation degree programs.
+A Certificate in Translation is generally a post-baccalaureate program, and courses are often included within M.A. in Translation degrees.
 Admission to a master's program requires prior completion of a bachelor's program in a foreign language or a relevant field with foreign language coursework.

-Classes depend on a student's emphasis area in translation, which is based upon their knowledge and expertise of at least two languages.
-General translation courses are also required to complete the program.
+Classes in a translation certificate program depend on a student's emphasis area in translation, which is based upon their knowledge and expertise of at least two languages.
 Some possible courses include:

 - Advanced translation seminar

 - Publishing and editing

 - Information technology and writing

 The U.S. Bureau of Labor Statistics (BLS) reported that the employment of interpreters and translators is anticipated to increase by 29% for the period 2014 to 2024.
 According to the BLS, the annual median salary of interpreters and translators was $44,190 in May 2015.